-The HCA currently combines funding and regulatory functions, which is necessary to ensure effective use of public resources, and because regulation needs to be enhanced to protect tenants' interests as well as public investment.
-In London there remains an anomaly, in that the Mayor is the funder, while the HCA retains the regulatory function.
-This points to the difficulty of a rolling programme of transferring functions to other agencies across England.
 The Government still needs to determine the distribution of resources between different parts of the country and, to ensure effective use of resources, it is important that there is some link between resource allocation and resource use.
-The Government, and the HCA specifically, have increasingly moved away from a resource allocation system which reflects either the spatial distribution of unmet housing requirements, or the spatial distribution of the assessed development capacity.
-They have moved instead to a bid based regime where the Government, through the HCA, allocates resources in response to bids made primarily on the basis of which provider can provide the most homes for the least government subsidy.
+The Government, and Homes England specifically, have increasingly moved away from a resource allocation system which reflects either the spatial distribution of unmet housing requirements, or the spatial distribution of the assessed development capacity.
+They have moved instead to a bid-based regime where the Government, through Homes England, allocates resources in response to bids made primarily on the basis of which provider can provide the most homes for the least government subsidy.